SSIS Slowly Changing Dimension Type 1

 SSIS Slowly Changing Dimension Type 1 - 12

-STEP 9 – Inferred Dimension Members: We will discuss this option in the Slowly Changing Dimension Inferred Dimension article.
-For now, we are de-selecting this option and click Next button
+STEP 9 – Inferred Dimension Members: This option is discussed in the Slowly Changing Dimension Inferred Dimension article.
+For now, we are de-selecting this option and clicking the Next button.

 SSIS Slowly Changing Dimension Type 1 - 13